Who should consider owning a Storage Authority Franchise?

 For a detailed estimate of costs, review Item 7 of the Financial Disclosure Documents (FDD) package.

-For very basic initial planning purposes – until you have more detailed costs for the location and facility that you envision – use these figures: an initial investment of between $5 million and $6 million in development, construction, and carrying costs for a 50,000 sq. ft. single-story facility on six acres of useable land that cost $800,000 or less.
+For very basic initial planning purposes – until you have more detailed costs for the location and facility that you envision – use these figures: an initial investment of between $5 million and $6 million in development, land, construction, and carrying costs for a 40,000 sq. ft. to 50,000 sq. ft. single-story facility on six acres of useable land that cost $800,000 or less.
 Remember that the project can be – and often is – split into two phases.

 The development / construction timeline can be affected by many factors, but a useful initial planning estimate is: